carbonplan/research/articles/soil-carbon-comment/index.md

 ## Why soil carbon is challenging

 Agricultural practices such as adding cover crops, changing from conventional tillage to no-tillage, or applying soil amendments, have the potential to both improve crop health and remove additional carbon dioxide from the atmosphere.
 The challenge is that these effects are hard to measure.
-Accurate quantification relies on physical sampling and soil carbon content measurements, but soil carbon content varies substantially across soil depth, individual plots, spatial locations within a plot (even at the scale of a few meters), and time.<CiteGroup ids={['sanderman.2010', 'poeplau.2014', 'cotrufo.2018']}/> Future changes in land management practices can also reverse gains.
-Addressing that variability requires careful sampling methods, baseline estimation, meta analysis, and interpretation and projection that is guided, but not replaced, by models.<CiteGroup ids={['paustian.2017', 'campbell.2015']} />
+Accurate quantification relies on physical sampling and soil carbon content measurements, but soil carbon content varies substantially across soil depth, individual plots, spatial locations within a plot (even at the scale of a few meters), and time.<Cite ids={['sanderman.2010', 'poeplau.2014', 'cotrufo.2018']}/> Future changes in land management practices can also reverse gains.
+Addressing that variability requires careful sampling methods, baseline estimation, meta analysis, and interpretation and projection that is guided, but not replaced, by models.<Cite ids={['paustian.2017', 'campbell.2015']} />

 Compared to forests, soil carbon science hasn’t benefited from decades of extensive public data collection and model verification.
 In the US, for example, the Forest Service has been operating its national [Forest Inventory and Analysis program](https://www.fia.fs.fed.us/about/about_us/index.php) since 1930, producing a wealth of public information that can directly guide efforts to manage and quantify forest carbon.
-Several soil monitoring networks around the world are underway to help bridge this gap,<CiteGroup ids={['wesemael.2011', 'orgiazzi.2017']} /> but considerable uncertainty and much future work remains. <Cite id='smith.2019' />
+Several soil monitoring networks around the world are underway to help bridge this gap,<Cite ids={['wesemael.2011', 'orgiazzi.2017']} /> but considerable uncertainty and much future work remains. <Cite id='smith.2019' />

 Forest carbon quantification has also benefited from advances in remote sensing technology, with air and satellite-based methods providing increasingly accurate insights into above-ground forest carbon stocks.
 In contrast, while accurately inferring soil carbon from remote measurement could become feasible in the future, physical samples are required for high resolution estimates today.
 Remote sensing for soil is an active area of research, and will require extensive benchmarking, calibration, and validation with public data.